-\The impairment loss relates to the Ammonia plant at MPC, which is part of the phosphate segment.
+^{}The impairment loss relates to the Ammonia plant at MPC, which is part of the phosphate segment.
 During the quarter ended 30 June 2021, the Ammonia plant was damaged by a limited fire which was fully controlled.
-The damaged portion of the Ammonia plant was damaged beyond repair and was written down to its recoverable value of Nil, and the impairment loss was recognized and included in the cost of sales in the consolidated interim statement of profit or loss and other comprehensive income for the quarter and six months ended 30 June 2021.
+The damaged parts of the Ammonia plant were damaged beyond repair and were written down to their recoverable value of Nil, and the impairment loss was recognized and included in the cost of sales in the consolidated interim statement of profit or loss and other comprehensive income for the quarter and nine months ended 30 September 2021.

-The Group is in process of filing a claim with the insurance company to recover the loss due to the fire incident as mentioned above.
+The Group is in process of filing claims with the insurance company to recover the loss due to the fire incident as mentioned above.
 The matter is under discussion with the insurance company and management believes that a favourable outcome is probable.
-However, the contingent asset has not been recognised as a receivable at 30 June 2021 as receipt of the amount is dependent on the outcome of the insurance claim process.
+However, the contingent asset has not been recognised as a receivable at 30 September 2021 as receipt of the amount is dependent on the outcome of the insurance claim process.